- What is Cluster Headache?

 - Why do I have to pay to join OUCH - after all you are a charity?

 It is precisely because OUCH is a charity that a membership fee is charged.
-We are not a website-only organisation; we provide a vital helpline service to sufferers; we provide printed information for sufferers, their supporters and health professionals; we send out a magazine to sufferers and we maintain a website.
-The organisation is run on a mostly voluntary basis – there are two part-time paid employees of the charity – and the Trustees give their time voluntarily.
-We have to cover the cost of the helpline, printed material, website maintenance, and wages for the part-time staff.
+We are not a website-only organisation; we provide a vital telephone advice line service to sufferers; we provide printed information for sufferers, their supporters and health professionals; we produce an online magazine and we maintain a website.
+The organisation is run on an entirely voluntary basis and the Trustees also give their time voluntarily.
+We have to cover the cost of the advice line, printed materials and website maintenance.
 Our subscription fee is currently the lowest of all the UK headache charities.

 - Is there a cure for CH?